Solutions · Industry

 Where does generative AI actually land first in insurance?

-Insurers spend more on document handling than on the actual claim decisions — submission packets, medical reports, and adjuster notes are where the unit-economics live, and where generative AI can actually move the curve.
-In practice, the first deployments cluster around claims summarisation, document intelligence, structured extraction, evaluation harnesses — areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.
+Insurers spend more on document handling than on the claim decisions themselves.
+Submission packets, medical reports, and adjuster notes are where the unit-economics live, and where generative AI moves the curve.
+In practice, the first deployments cluster around claims summarisation, document intelligence, structured extraction, evaluation harnesses: areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.

 Which regulators do you design insurance engagements around?

 Regulators-of-note for insurance engagements typically include APRA, NAIC, PRA, FINMA.
-The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope — we map this explicitly during discovery rather than assume a global posture.
+The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope, so we map this explicitly during discovery rather than assume a global posture.

 What won't Veso AI do in insurance?